raspberrypilearning/modern-art/en/step_3.md

 --- /code ---
 --- /task ---

-Ooops, the cursor starts as an arrow and draws when it moves!
+Oops, the cursor starts as an arrow and draws when it moves!

 --- task ---
 To fix this: